Shanty Bass Logo

 Swampy

-About: Our guitarist and melody man Swamps has only moved to the area recently from the Cotswolds.
+Our guitarist and melody man, Swamps, has only recently moved to the area from the Cotswolds.
 To make him feel at home, select others in the group like to remind him that he wasn’t there the season we won the league.
 Listen out for him strumming his sweet chords to ‘Tow Rope Girls’.

 Likes: Late nights in Lithuania